Andrew Ryder artist statement

 As a student in the 1970s I had an interest in the 1960s optical kinetic work of the Zero group in Germany and the South American artists of Group Researche D’arte Visuel in Paris.
 Artists who believed they could communicate without an institutional or political context.

 I have always communicated directly and intuitively.
-The reason to be of a piece was usually a comparative relationship between elements.
+The binding reason to be of a piece is usually a comparative relationship between elements.
 A purposeful physical concept like a tension, a muscle or a machine.
-Ultimately this was about relative judgements and this theme persists throughout my work over the years.
+Ultimately this was about relative judgements and this theme has persisted throughout my work over the years.

-The reason to be of a piece an investigation of the physical relationship between its elements.
+The reason to be of a piece was an investigation into the physical relationship between its elements.
 The physical constraint intrinsic in the materials, the necessity for a heat dissipating device, the integration of an insulated electrical circuit or the optimality of weight, balance and the refinement of structure

 For a while I was concerned with depth differentiation and twilight perception, specifically an exploration of the Purkinje Shift, a perceptual anomaly that occurs at dusk.

 My working process begins with a neurotic creative phase that resolves into a concept, a sort of renewal.
 The art is the reason for making a piece.
+It’s a sort of deep engine that is always there.
 What “the art” is, is like an answer when you don’t know the question.
 It resolves for a moment the tension between, aspiration, creative isolation, reality and the means to make it.
 It resolves into a leap, a sort of “why not just make it”.

 It requires the consideration of balance, weight, structure, tension and movement which relates to a long interest in physical movement stemming from the practice martial arts for over fifty years.
 Slow tense and fast relaxed movements each with an urgent constant sense of balance.
 Of breathing and the harmony with surrounding space.
 The feeling of controlling nearby space.
 The retreating and intruding into space.
 The sensation of cold air, the breeze, a sunrise and a strong foundation that builds up from contact with the ground.